 The optional configuration parameter N can be set to define the average characteristics of the codec.
 If N has not been configured it shall default to the length of one measurement interval for video media, and to one frame duration for non-video media.

-The N parameter is specified in milliseconds and is used with the "CorruptionDuration" parameter.
+The N parameter is specified in milliseconds and is used with the "Corruption_Duration" metric.
 The value of N may be set by the server.

-All the occurred corruption durations within each measurement period are summed and stored in the vector TotalCorruptionDuration.
+All the occurred corruption durations within each measurement period are summed and stored in the vector @totalCorruptionDuration.
 The unit of this metrics is expressed in milliseconds.
-Within each measurement period the number of individual corruption events are summed up and stored in the vector NumberOfCorruptionEvents.
+Within each measurement period the number of individual corruption events are summed up and stored in the vector @numberOfCorruptionEvents.

-The syntax for the metric "CurruptionDuration" is as defined in Table 15.2.2-1
+The syntax for the metric "Corruption_Duration" is as defined in Table 15.2.2-1

 Table 15.2.2-1: Corruption duration metric information for Quality Reporting